 When one thinks of a walk-a-thon the image of springtime, tennis shoes, and shorts may come to mind.
-However, a walk-a-thon can also be a great idea for a holiday fundraiser or community service event.
+However, walk-a-thons for the holidays can also be a great idea for a fundraiser or community service event.
 The holiday season is literally a time of giving.
 However, the focus on spending and the mechanical aspect of holiday charity can overshadow the spirit of fundraising initiatives.
 This year, a group of over 1,400 non profit organizations decided to combat this robotic feel and consumerist trend with Giving Tuesday.
 The idea was not only to dedicate a day to donations, but to stimulate interaction in fundraising events and community projects.
 The results are yet to be seen, but the ball is already rolling.

 A holiday walk-a-thon or pledge event could be the perfect way to integrate participation, community, and fundraising during the holiday season.
 The management and planning is be made easy by the implementation of an easy-to-use walkathon software which allows individuals and teams to create personal fundraising pages , collect online donations, voice goals, and raise awareness through the wide reach of the internet.
 With so many people doing their Christmas shopping online, it makes sense to invite this captive audience to visit an online fundraising website to learn more about a cause and make an online donation